jgehrcke/gipc/docs/index.rst

 Isn't this achievable with just gevent+multiprocessing?
 =======================================================
-It is, and this is precisely what ``gipc`` does.
-It just requires some care:
+Yes, but it requires some care:
 On Unix, child process creation via Python's ``multiprocessing`` package in the context of ``gevent`` might yield an undesired event loop state in the child and most likely breaks your application in some way.
 Furthermore, blocking method calls